NorahJC/RegressionAnalyses/README.md

 # RegressionAnalyses
 ## Machine Learning - CS4267

-Using Python and R, simple linear, multiple, and polynomial regressions were performed.
+Using Python, simple linear, multiple, and polynomial regressions were performed.

 The prompt: